West Virginia Summary:

 - Emerald Ash Borer Federal Quarantine and Authorized Transit map

 - European Gypsy Moth North America Quarantine Map

 - West Virginia Thousand Cankers Disease State Quarantine news release, May 2013

 - Thousand Cankers Disease information and map archives

-Do you have a better link?
+Do you have a better link for West Virginia?
 Please submit your suggestions at the light bulb below!